eduardotrzan/reservation/README.md

 - [ ] Named Queries migration to DAO and create a Booking with fetch on Guest+Room to avoid N+1
 - [x] Docker
 - [ ] Deployment

+### Performance
+#### Database
+The main point of issues on an environment with thousands of request for reservation falls on booking and more specific, UUID, START DATE and END DATE.

+Some solutions:
+1. UNIQUE index on UUID for insertion
+	* This will allow the DB to handle new Booking rows without having to scan table for duplicated;
+2. INDEX on UUID
+	* This will speed the FIND BY a Booking UUID;
+3. INDEX on START DATE and END DATE
+	* This will speed the FIND availability without UUID;
+4. INDEX on UUID, START DATE, END DATE
+	* This will speed the FIND availability with UUID;
+5. CONSTRAINT for date range on START DATE and END DATE
+	* This will allow the DB to handle new Booking rows without having to scan table for duplicated;

+Other ways to improve performance on DB could be:
+* Replication
+	* This would mean a full duplication of the DB in a master-slave format.
+	* Downside, master gets overloaded with lots of writes, therefore slows down replicas.
+* Clustering a table on index `CLUSTER booking USING booking_idx01;`
+	* The good side is that this will improve the speed of readings in a table were data doesn't change too often.
+The reason is related to the fact cluster organizes data ordered by index, therefore allow B-Tree search;
+	* On the other hand, cluster takes a toll on highly insertable tables, as decreases "wiggle room" for HOT (Heap-only tuples).
+	It is possible also to happen Last Page Insert Latch Contention, which is a single place at the end of B-Tree, where multiple queries compete against each other
+* Partition:
+	* which would be a type of vertical partition.
+On this we split columns of a given table into 2 or more, depending on the need.
+	This allows for example search from UUID not be impacted by the availability.
+	* The not so good, the data will grow independently, but for 2 different tables.
+Queries adds more cost on joins.
+* Sharding:
+	* which consists in horizontal partition.
+We splint the rows of a given table in multiple nodes.
+This allows specific, information per region/node.
+	* Problems from vertical partition might happen.
+Different region/node creates complexity on joins and aggregations.

+#### Memcached / Redis
+In-memory caching could improve search for availability, avoiding hitting the DB too many times.
+They could scale the in the same way as the points above for the DB.

+It's important to avoid state during horizontal scaling of machine depending on then.
+The best way is to have In-memory detached from the running application, eg, different docker containers of EC2 machines.
+The biggest concern is to avoid stateful situations were data changes in one environment and it's outdated for another.

+#### Kafka